Regular property inspections are important for a healthy rental and a good relationship between landlord and tenant.

 Landlords can enter the property for inspections

 If you’re a landlord, it’s a good idea to regularly inspect your rental property.
 Inspections help you check everything’s working well, there’s no damage, and your tenants are keeping things reasonably clean and tidy.
-It’s also a good way to stay in touch with your tenants.
+It’s also important to note that some insurance providers require the landlord to prove that regular property inspections have been done.

 Your tenant doesn’t have to be present during inspections, but you should ask if they want to be.
 If the tenant isn’t going to be present, ask them to leave a note of any specific things they want you to look at.
 This can help alert you to any maintenance issues.